-Twisted Flicks is a monthly comedy show that has been making horrible movies hilarious for more than 20 years.
+Twisted Flicks is a monthly improv comedy show that has been making horrible movies hilarious for more than 20 years.

 Seattle’s funniest improvisers watch a bad movie on the big screen, mute the sound and then use your suggestions to make up brand new dialogue, music and sound effects on the spot.

 Our bar (cider, beer, liquor and wine) and concessions stand (candy, popcorn, soda and La Croix) will be open throughout the movie!
 So grab a snack, kick back and laugh at Twisted Flicks!

 Bringing 4 or more people?
 Save money with one of these Grow Your Group Shrink Your Price discount codes.
 Just add adult online tickets to your cart and then enter the code at checkout:

 GROUP7 – 7 tickets – $7 tickets

 GROUP8 – 8 tickets – $6 tickets

 GROUP9 – 9 tickets – $5 tickets